What is PRP?

 Can’t I just get PRP from the dude down the street from me?

 You can do whatever you want but we can’t vouch for them.
 Let me tell you something you do not know and would never know or think to ask but that is extremely important.
 When getting a PRP injection it is imperative that the doctor use the smallest diameter/gauge needle that they possibly can to avoid damaging the very area they are try to heal with the PRP injection.
-Mindless doctors have used large gauge needles to force as much PRP into an area all at once and save time in the process.
+Sometimes large gauge needles are used to force as much PRP into an area all at once and save time in the process.
 Unfortunately this can result in a puncture wound to the tissue and hurt like hell!
 How do I know this?
-I was victimized and my torn calf was terrorized by a foolish doctor who did exactly that!
+A personal friends calf was victimized by someone who did exactly that!
 Afterwards when I asked him why he did not just use a small gauge needle and perform 3 separate injections he replied “It takes longer”.
-Our doctor will take his time and use the smallest possible gauge needle and avoid injuring you further.
+The doctor we will refer you too will take his time and use the smallest possible gauge needle and avoid injuring you further.

 Another compelling reason to use our clinic is we understand the physiology of healing and how to design progressive rehabilitative programs to ensure timely and maximal healing.
-Too often patients are lead astray by their well intentioned but misinformed doctors and therapists only to delay healing and reinjure themselves.
+Too often patients are lead astray only to delay healing and reinjure themselves.
 There are timelines to healing and no amount of PRP is going to change that.